Cabiao: Economy

-P 160,353,999.25

 Major industries

 Rice, corn and sorghum are the main crops for cultivation.
 Livestocks and contract grower provides inevitable source of income of some Kabyawenyos.
 Seasonal source of income are mango plantation and calamansi.

 Tourism

-Nabao lake, also known as the "Lawa ng Nabao", features views of Mounth Arayat from its own nature park.
+Nabao Lake, also known as the "Lawa ng Nabao", features views of Mount Arayat from its own nature park.
 The site is composed of market stalls of handicrafts, rides, a zipline, hanging bridge and restaurants beside the lake.
-The ground breaking ceremony was held on September 12, 2018.
+The groundbreaking ceremony was held on September 12, 2018.
 The place is developed to be pegged as the first floating market-park in the province of Nueva Ecija.
 The Cabiao Floating Market was opened on December 18, 2020.

-"Cabiokid" Foundation is a 13 hectare fermaculture land with over 1000 species of endemic fora are preserved.
-The land area are composed of rice fields, swamps, mini forest and a garden.
+"Cabiokid" Foundation is a 13-hectare fermaculture land with over 1000 species of endemic flora are preserved.
+The land area is composed of rice fields, swamps, mini forest and a garden.

 Historical site

 Monument of general Mariano Llanera that can be seen in front of Cabiao Municipal Hall symbolizes the heroism of the general who fought the Spaniards and led the "First Cry of Nueva Ecija".
 The place is also surrounded by bustling Philippine Mahogany trees.